s0met1m3s/UdemyCppExercises/5_String/AdasDataLoader/Exercise.md

 # Exercise

-For this exercise we want to load a data log of a fictional test drive of our autonomous car.
+For this exercise, we want to load a data log of a fictional test drive of our autonomous car.

 The collected data is stored in the **data** folder.
-There, the initial data of out ego vehicle is stored in **ego_data.json**, and the data of the other vehicles is stored in **vehicle_data.json**.
+There, the initial data of our ego vehicle is stored in **ego_data.json**, and the data of the other vehicles is stored in **vehicle_data.json**.

 To read in the json data we will use the most used C++ JSON library called **nlohman/json**.
-For this there is the header-only library file in **nlohman**.
+For this, there is the header-only library file in the **nlohman** subdirectory.

-Delete the following functions from the **AdFunctions.cc** file:
+Delete the following functions from the previous **AdFunctions.cc** file:

 ```cpp
 void init_ego_vehicle(VehicleType &ego_vehicle);